21 Budget-Friendly Escort Card Displays That Look Anything But Cheap

 Equestrians know that once the ferrier comes to fix up your steed's feet, the old horseshoes will likely just pile up and collect dust.
 After a thorough cleaning and a coat of on-palette paint, old horseshoes will make a fun escort card display at the wedding.

-Collect rocks from locations that are meaningful to you and your partner.
+Present each guest with a special crystal, gemstone, or collect rocks from locations that are meaningful to you and your partner.

 "Having a beach wedding?
 Have family and friends collect flat rocks or sea glass," suggests Rolón.